AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 # Get Started with Interactive Live Streaming Premium

-The Agora Video SDK for Android makes it easy to embed interactive live streaming into Android apps.
+The Interactive Live Streaming SDK for Android makes it easy to embed interactive live streaming into Android apps.
 It enables you to develop reapidly to enhance your social, work, education and IoT apps with real-time engagement.

-This page shows the minimum code you need to add interactive live streaming into your Android app by using the Agora Video SDK for Android.
+This page shows the minimum code you need to add interactive live streaming into your Android app by using the Agora Interactive Live Streaming SDK for Android.

 ## Understand the tech